-Let's look at the 12 most common vulnerabilities discovered by CyberLab penetration testing engineers in the course of their work.
+Let's look at the 12 most common vulnerabilities discovered in the last 12 months by CyberLab penetration testing engineers in the course of their work.

 Part 1: Common Administrative Vulnerability Findings

 Weak Passwords

 Weak passwords are one of the most common vulnerabilities found during a penetration test.
 An attacker can easily guess or crack a weak password using a brute force attack.
 This is especially true if the user is using a common word or phrase, a password that contains personal information or easily guessable patterns.